Shijiazhuang: People's Republic

 In the early hours of March 16, 2001, four apartment buildings were leveled after a series of explosions rocked the city, killing 108 while injuring 38.
 The perpetrator was a deaf, unemployed man named Jin Ruchao who police arrested weeks later.
 Jin confessed that he had delivered the bombs via taxi and stated that the bombings were an act of revenge on his relatives, who were among the tenants of the apartments.
 Jin and his accomplices were later executed.

 In December 2020, its mayor, Deng Peiran, was charged with corruption, with Ma Yujun currently serving as the acting mayor.
-A few weeks later, the city became a new COVID-19 hotspot: starting from the village of Xiaoguozhuang in Gaocheng District in the northern portion of the city, cases has been increasing rapidly since January 2, 2021.
+A few weeks later, the city became a new COVID-19 hotspot; starting from the village of Xiaoguozhuang in Gaocheng District in the northern portion of the city, cases increased rapidly starting from January 2, 2021.
 Due to its proximity with Beijing and the severity of the outbreak, harsh measures were put into place, with all 11 million residences undergoing mandatory testing, as well as school closures, banning of gatherings, and residential districts being sealed.
 All highways were blocked off, with rail and air links also suspended.

 Throughout the years, the city's administrative units have been shifted and adjusted multiple times.
 Initially, Shijiazhuang was administered under the prefecture of the same name, along with the counties of Zhengding, Pingshan, Lingshou, Jingxing, Jianping, Huailu, Jinxian, Gaocheng, Luancheng, Zhaoxian, Shulu, Yuanshi, Zanhuang, Gaoyi, and one town, Xinji.
 The first new district of the city, Jingxing Mining District, was created on June 27, 1950.
 On November 7, 1952, Hengshui Prefecture, to the east, was merged into Shijiazhuang, adding six more counties.
 The prefecture continued to expand after Dingxian Prefecture was split and merged into Baoding and Shijiazhuang on June 18, 1954.
 Between March 1960 and May 1961, the prefecture and the city merged.
 Thereafter, however, the prefecture was re-established, with Hengshui Prefecture splitting away the next year.
 The city and its prefecture merged for good in June 1993.
 In the 2010s, Shijiazhuang's administrative divisions saw further changes.
 In 2013, the county-level city of Xinji, although still part of Shijiazhuang prefecture, is now directly administered by Hebei province.
 Later, the State Council of the People's Republic of China approved more adjustments to the city's divisions.
 Qiaodong District was dissolved and merged into Chang'an and Qiaoxi districts.
 Three county-level cities, Gaocheng, Luquan, and Luancheng, became urban districts.